 Introducing the road-going Indian Motorcycle Scout FTR1200 custom.
 It’s no secret, that for quite some time fans of Indian Motorcycle have been openly wishing for a street-legal version of Indian’s Flat Track race bike, the FTR750.

-Today, [7th November] at EICMA, Milan – those wishes sort of came true.
-Indian Motorcycle unveiled the Scout FTR1200 Custom – a street-legal custom-built homage, to honour its championship-winning American Flat Track race team.
-The team; Wrecking Crew use the FTR750 Flat Tracker.
+On the 7th of November 2017 at EICMA, Milan, those wishes sort of came true.
+Indian Motorcycle unveiled the Scout FTR1200 Custom.
+It’s a street-legal custom-built homage to honour its championship-winning American Flat Track race team.
+Although, the Wrecking Crew use the FTR750 Flat Tracker.

-The championship-winning team; Jared Mees, Bryan Smith and Brad Baker, whom between them took 37 of the 54 podium positions – including six podium sweeps and 14 race wins on the FTR750.
-This was more than enough to secure the manufacturer’s title and give Mees his fifth AMA Grand National Championship.
+The championship-winning team; Jared Mees, Bryan Smith and Brad Baker, who between them took 37 of the 54 podium positions – including six podium sweeps and 14 race wins on the FTR750.
+This was enough to secure the manufacturer’s title and give Mees his fifth AMA Grand National Championship.

 Scout FTR1200 Production Version?

-The Scout FTR1200 Custom will be exhibited at various events around the world starting now and throughout 2018 – no-doubt to glean reaction and potential for manufacture.
-The good news is that the FTR1200 uses the street-legal Indian Scout, 1133cc V-Twin engine, so the barriers to producing this bike are relatively low.
+The Scout FTR1200 Custom will be exhibited at various events worldwide starting now and throughout 2018 – no doubt to glean reaction and potential for manufacture.
+The good news is the FTR1200 uses the Indian Scout‘s 1133cc V-Twin engine (a proven powerplant) which makes the barriers to producing a street-legal version of this bike relatively low.